-The Group presents significant accounting policies related to revenue from contracts with customers in the revenue note, rather than in a separate note with other significant accounting policies (see Note 45).
+The Group presents material accounting policies related to revenue from contracts with customers in the revenue note, rather than in a separate note with other material accounting policies (see Note 45).
 Other approaches to presenting accounting policies may be acceptable.